Thyruh/tutorials/compile-through-terminal.md

 Second: It is not that hard, as long as you dont have to add linker flags and work with multiple files, you will be just fine.

 So.
-Suppose you have a working directory with your .cpp files: I called it examples/. \n
+Suppose you have a working directory with your .cpp files: I called it examples/
 <filename>.cpp is inside the examples directory.

 ```